DaryaSolomennikova/rsschool-cv/cv.md

 5. Telegram: **@dara_wild**
 6. Discord: **DaraWild (@DaryaSolomennikova)**
 ## Profile
 I’m 25 year old.
 I had been working in various companies as a sales assistant and and I realized that this isn’t my dream job.
 I want to work with my brain, create something new, and solve complex problems.
-I try to learn programing all my time, I want be productive.
-I have completed course "frontend devepepment" at Teach Me Skills and completed preparatory course at Rolling Scopes Schooll.
+I try to learn programing all my time.
+I have completed course "Frontend development" at Teach Me Skills and completed preparatory course at Rolling Scopes Schooll.
 I want to become a frontend developer.
 And I seeking an entry-level position with Company to use my skills in coding, troubleshooting complex problems, and assisting in the timely completion of projects.
 ## Employment history
 ### Kiss Expo
 _Minsk, Belarus_